Noobery/181-SSIS/README.md

-# 181-SSIS by Alrick Ivan A. Gicole
+# Simple Student Information System by Alrick Ivan A. Gicole

 Create .env file and inside the .env file input this.
 # your sql database here